- Department Overview

 Norman C. Moore, MD | Professor, Director of Research, & Chair of Psychiatry Grand Rounds Committee

-Dr. Moore's education and training includes Methodist College in Belfast, North Ireland;
+Dr. Moore's education and training includes Methodist College in Belfast, Northern

-Queen's University/School of Medicine in Belfast, North Ireland; internship at Lagan
+Ireland; Queen's University/School of Medicine in Belfast, Northern Ireland; internship

-Valley Hospital in Lisburn, North Ireland; and psychiatric residency in the Royal
+at Lagan Valley Hospital in Lisburn, Northern Ireland; and psychiatric residency in

-Air Force in London, UK.
-His degrees include MB BCh BAO from Queen's University in
+the Royal Air Force in London, UK.
+His degrees include MB BCh BAO from Queen's University

-Belfast, UK; MD from Queen's University in Belfast, UK; diploma in Psychological Medicine
+in Belfast, UK; MD from Queen's University in Belfast, UK; diploma in Psychological

-from London University, UK; and a diploma from the American Academy of Pain Management.
+Medicine from London University, UK; and a diploma from the American Academy of Pain

 Michele Moser, PhD | Professor & Director State of Tennessee Center of Excellence for Children in State Custody